 - If the plant has outgrown its space in the garden and looks too big and overcrowded

-- If the plant is flowering less than before or producing smaller blooms
+- The plant is flowering less than before or producing smaller blooms

-- If the growth in the centre is starting to die off, or the plant is growing less than usual
+- Its growth in the centre is starting to die off, or the plant is growing less than usual

 When should I divide them?